 Speak to your customers #

 Onboarding doesn’t need to be a one-way street.
-Open the playing field up to communication feedback from your customers.
+Open the playing field up to collecting feedback from your customers.

 The lesson learned: Onboarding never ends #